davidfndss/davidfndss/README.md

 # Hey, I'm David 👋

-I am a student and web developer.
+I am a web developer.
 My projects are designed and developed with a focus on solving real-world problems, covering all stages from planning and design to implementation and delivering functional solutions.

 - 🔭 Check out my [Portfolio][portfolio]!